metrorailings/OwlBlog/content/posts/week-4-circa-picks.md

 **San Francisco** **covers if**
 their ground game magically comes to life.
 OR
 the return of Nick Bosa and Dee Ford is enough to give San Francisco the extra defensive edge needed to win one over Seattle.
-Not an easy ask considering Seattle's offense has been unusually productive this season, given their yards per play so far.
+Not an easy ask considering Seattle's offense has been unusually productive so far this season, given their yards per play.

 ***